Photo: MultCo Communications via Flickr

 Considerations for Use: This intervention will have the greatest impact with targeted outreach to make sure community members know about public transportation options during heat waves.
 Additionally, cooling centers should be located in areas that are accessible to public transit.

-Funding and FinancingThe allocation of public or philanthropic funding or private financing to implement projects, including risk transfer mechanisms. - Trigger Points: Opportunities for municipalities to implement risk reduction and preparedness interventions based on the policy lever, building on the United Nations Environment Programme triggers used in the Beating the Heat handbook (2021).
+Funding and FinancingThe allocation of public or philanthropic funding or private financing to implement projects, including risk transfer mechanisms. - Trigger Points:

 City planning processesIncludes city initiatives such as the development of climate action plan, pathway to zero-energy, master plan, transit plan, energy mapping etc. - Intervention Type: